stormqloud/kazoo/core/whistle_services-1.0.0/doc/lifecycle.md

      ,"pvt_type":"service_plan"
     }

 And the admins rejoiced, for they could now bill their accounts for SIP devices.
+They saved this document into their admin account.

 # The Account Is Born